-It’s been one year since the city first shut down due to COVID-19.
-It’s been a long and painful 365 days, but we are finally starting to see the light at the end of the tunnel.
-Nearly 12 percent of New Yorkers have been fully vaccinated, and we have reopening dates for nearly every aspect of city living, including sports stadiums and arenas, restaurants, events, museums, weddings, amusement parks, movie theaters, and travel.
+It’s been over a year since the city first shut down due to COVID-19.
+It’s been long and painful, but we are finally starting to see the light at the end of the tunnel.
+Gov. Andrew Cuomo announced that most state-mandated capacity restrictions would be lifted on May 19, with some exceptions.
+Nearly all aspects of city living– including sports stadiums and arenas, restaurants, events, museums, weddings, amusement parks, movie theaters, and travel–are gradually returning to a new normal.
 Ahead, we’ve put together a list of all the reopening dates and details in New York City.
 We’ll be updating this list as more information becomes available.

 MUSEUMS + OTHER CULTURAL INSTITUTIONS

-As of August 24th, indoor museums were able to reopen at 25-percent capacity with guidelines that include timed ticketing, pre-set staggered entry, face-covering enforcement, and controlled traffic flow.
-Most museums require timed tickets to purchased in advance.
+As of April 26th, indoor museums and zoos were able to increase capacity limits to 50 percent.
+Guidelines include pre-set staggered entry, face-covering enforcement, and controlled traffic flow.
+Most museums require timed tickets to be purchased in advance.

 More than 50 branches of the New York Public Library are currently open for grab-and-go pickups and book returns.
 The Library’s research centers remain closed but are serving patrons virtually.
 The Brooklyn Public Library has opened lobby service at most of its locations, while more than 30 locations of the Queens Public Library are open for to-go service.

 Beginning May 10, the New York Public Library, Brooklyn Public Library, and Queens Public Library will expand services to include browsing shelves and computer use at select branches.
 Appointments for a set period of time will be required.
 Additionally, in The New York Public Library Library system, patrons will be able to access the research collections by appointment.